dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 > [!div class="checklist"]
 > * Create a web app that uses SignalR on ASP.NET Core.
 > * Create a SignalR hub on the server.
-> * Connect to the SignalR hub from clients.
+> * Connect to the SignalR hub from JavaScript clients.
 > * Use the hub to send messages from any client to all connected clients.

 At the end you'll have a working chat app: